sucheta90/Employee-tracker/README.md

 ## Usage

 This creates an Mysql database that can be used to store employee, roles and department data.
+Used `figlet` for the ASCII art.

 ## Credits